Do You Need a Snorkel When Scuba Diving?

 Breathing While Swimming on the Surface After/Before a Dive

-A snorkel helps you conserve air in your tank when you’re swimming on the surface before or after your dive.
+A snorkel helps you conserve air in your tank when you’re swimming on the surface before or after your dive – tips on how to reduce air consumption scuba diving.
 As you swim, you can also see where you’re headed underwater without having to constantly come up to breathe.
 It is especially useful if you’re swimming for a long distance before you begin your descent.

 Although the air supply you’ll use up from your tank on the surface is usually minimal, it can be quite significant if there’s a high tide and the waters are rough.
 In such situations, your snorkel really comes in handy.